Compulsory basic training (CBT) is the course that all learner motorbike and moped riders must complete before riding on the road.

 The cost of CBT varies but it’s usually between £120 and £160.
 You may be accompanied by other learners on your course.

-You can read more about CBT in The Official DVSA Guide to Learning to Ride.
+You can read more about CBT in The Official DVSA Guide to Riding - the essential skills.

 Who can deliver the CBT course?